Charing Cross Hospital

-Charing Cross Hospital is an acute general teaching hospital located in Hammersmith, London, United Kingdom.
+Charing Cross Hospital is district general hospital and teaching hospital located in Hammersmith in the London Borough of Hammersmith and Fulham.
 The present hospital was opened in 1973, although it was originally established in 1818, approximately five miles east, in central London.

-It is part of Imperial College Healthcare NHS Trust and is a teaching hospital of the Imperial College School of Medicine.
+It is part of Imperial College Healthcare NHS Trust and is the primary teaching hospital of the Imperial College School of Medicine.
 It is a tertiary referral centre for neurosurgery, and is a national centre of excellence for gestational trophoblastic disease.
 It currently houses the serious injuries centre for West London.
 In recent times, the hospital has pioneered the clinical use of CT scanning.

 The hospital is host to the West London Neuroscience Centre.
 In addition, a day surgery unit, the Riverside Wing, was recently added.
 The West London Mental Health NHS Trust also has buildings on site.
 The hospital hosts the largest and oldest gender identity clinic in the country, with 150 operations performed annually.